 Where the model incorporates short-term or long-term modification of the historical data leading to differences between modeled climatology and that in the entire Base Hurricane Storm Set, describe how this is incorporated.

 Provide a completed Form M-1, Annual Occurrence Rates.
+Provide a link to the location of the form here.

 Audit